andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 </figure>

-Standing as tall as a 20 story building and as long as three-and-a-half football fields, the *Brittania*'s 4000 passengers have the permanent residents of Fl&aring;m outnumbered 10 to 1.
+Standing as tall as a 20 story building and as long as three-and-a-half football fields, the *Brittania*'s 4000 passengers outnumber the permanent residents of Fl&aring;m 10 to 1.

 According to the *Brittania*'s website their *passengers-to-space-ratio* is 33.
 It does not specify units.
 I'm unsure if this is good.
 Is *PTSR* a selling